-We will warn users working in email templates when there is an issue in the template that needs to be resolved before sending the email.
-If you receive a notification about an issue this support post might be able to help.
+WordFly will warn users when there is an issue in the Modern Editor design that needs to be resolved before exiting.
+If you receive an issue notification, this article might be able to help.

 Topics covered in this article:

-This error helps users know when a tracking link from a sent email is being inserted into the email template.
+This error helps users know when a tracking link from a sent email is being inserted into the design.
 In other words, the link being used has a unique subscriber ID in it which means it won't be tracked correctly if used in a new sent email.

 Example of a WordFly tracking link with a unique subscriber ID: